 I was born and raised in Pordenone, about an hour away from Venice, Italy.
 I would say that my passion for languages began in my high school years, after spending a couple of summers in Germany, as an au pair.

-A few years later, I volunteered as a translator and interpreter for the American military community around the Aviano Air Base.
-From translating leasing contracts to interpreting marriages, my passion for languages grew stronger and I decided to steer away from my studies in Business Accounting to focus on languages.
-After earning a Bachelor's Degree in Translation and Interpreting from the University of Trieste in 2006, my knowledge of English and German immediately found application in the furniture district of Brugnera di Pordenone.
-My first experience as an Export Area Manager for designer furniture would later inspire my specialties in translation: fashion, design, and lifestyle.
+During college, I volunteered as a translator and interpreter for the American military community of Aviano Air Base.
+From translating leasing contracts to interpreting marriages, I truly enjoyed making it easy for people to communicate.
+After earning a Bachelor's Degree in Translation and Interpreting from the University of Trieste in 2006, my knowledge of English and German found application in the furniture district of Brugnera di Pordenone.
+My first experience as an Export Area Manager for designer furniture inspired my current areas of specialization: fashion, luxury, and lifestyle.

-In 2010 I was admitted to the Italian Association of Translators and Interpreters.
+In 2010, I was admitted to the Italian Association of Translators and Interpreters.
 In order to maintain my status of AITI qualified translator, I pursue continuous education by attending translation-related seminars and events.
 My latest achievement was a certificate in Foundations of Project Management.

 I moved to the U.S. in 2012.
 Living abroad has been an amazing experience, which has helped me grow both personally and professionally.
 However, I make sure to return to Italy for extended periods of time twice a year to maintain a connection with my family, the language and the culture.

 Today, I am a mother and love cooking in my spare time.
 I don't miss a chance to talk about culinary traditions and let people enjoy authentic Italian recipes.
 And to answer a frequently asked question...
 No, the Olive Garden does not qualify as authentic Italian :-)